scholarslab/engl-5559/herzig/README.md

        license="CC"
        url="https://upload.wikimedia.org/wikipedia/commons/c/c1/Branches_of_a_Tamarind_tree.jpg">

-# Gumbo-Limbo
+#
-Also known as the Bursera simaruba, this is apparently illustrated by two artists and John Jay, who became the U.S. Supreme Court's first chief justice.
+Gumbo Limbo (Bursera simaruba)'s first print is apparently illustrated by two artists and John Jay, who became the U.S. Supreme Court's first chief justice.
 <param ve-image
        label="Bursera Gummifera by François André Michaux, Thomas Nuttall, and Jay J. Smith, (John Jay) (1865)" description="From The North American sylva; or, A description of the forest trees of the United States, Canada and Nova Scotia made possible by the University of Pittsburgh Library System"